Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-47 - DBHANA-Pacemaker SLES database instance ensure the pacemaker cluster configuration parameters have been setup for sap hana db high availability when running on sles
+### SAP-47 - DBHANA-Pacemaker SLES database instance ensure the pacemaker cluster configuration parameters have been setup for SAP HANA Db high availability when running on SLES.

 **Category: High Availability**